mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

 When the panel is shown we send it the array of stored annotations.
 When the panel sends us a URL we use the `tabs` module to open it in a new tab.

-Finally we just need to connect this to the widget's `right-click` message:
+Finally we need to connect this to the widget's `right-click` message:

     widget = widgets.Widget({
       label: 'Annotator',